 We join with residents to engage Durham Housing Authority.
 EHD works with Legal Aid of Durham to address situations of housing disrepair and neglect.
 We also engage with Durham Housing Authority to help residents receive just attention to the needs of their communities.

-Local Food Security Office and Coordinator
+Durham County Food Security Coordinator

 EHD has long advocated for a unifying plan and strategy that helps Durham’s various food security programs pull in the same direction without duplication.
 Along with this is recognizing the need for a centralized staffed office to work with the community in implementing the plan.

 Our efforts, along with those of the larger Durham community, resulted in the creation of a Durham County food security coordinator position that was filled in 2021.
 The COVID-19 Food Security Task Force, developed in response to the unique food security problems posed by the pandemic, has provided a model of how this office might operate.